Liam-W-Smith/Liam-W-Smith.github.io/chakraborty-reproduction.md

 Given what we already know about the COVID-19 pandemic, this makes sense.
 Marginalized communities tend to have inadequate access to healthcare resources, live in more crowded housing conditions, and work in essential fields at higher rates than the general population, all factors which increase their risk of catching COVID-19.

-**Second**, Chakraborty uses General Estimating Equations (GEEs) to adjust for spatial autocorrelation when examining the correlations between his predictor and response variables.
+Second, Chakraborty uses General Estimating Equations (GEEs) to adjust for spatial autocorrelation when examining the correlations between his predictor and response variables.
 To calculate a GEE, one must first define spatial clusters of observations.
 GEEs generate correlation coefficients, much like the Pearson's r, under the assumption that observations within a cluster are correlated and observations in different clusters are independent.
 Chakraborty categorizes counties into different clusters based on two factors: